 Blind Spot Truck Accidents

-A blind spot refers to the area around an automobile, which is not visible to the driver even while using side or rearview mirrors.
+A blind spot refers to the area around an automobile that is not visible to the driver even while using side or rearview mirrors.

-Commercial trucks have multiple large blind spots (also known as ‘no zones’) because of their huge size.
-Blind spots are present right in front of the truck, just behind and below the driver-side window, and right behind the trailer, among other positions.
-Due to the massive size of the truck, it is possible for a driver to completely miss another vehicle that could be behind the truck.
+Commercial trucks have multiple large blind spots (also known as ‘no zones’) because of their vast size.
+Blind spots are in front of the truck, just behind and below the driver-side window, and right behind the trailer, among other positions.
+Due to the truck’s massive size, it is possible for a driver to completely miss another vehicle behind the truck.

 Four Major Blind Spots of a Commercial Truck